 - a.
 Permitted animal waste systems, under the conditions listed in Section V, subsection K. - b.
 Any components of the animal waste system above the minimum and necessary for the number of animals at the time of application. - c.
 Floor area utilized for anything other than dry waste storage, based on current animal units. - d.
 Clean bedding storage (such as sawdust, wood chips, etc.). - e.
 Waste facility or "high-rise" house for layers. - f.
-Costs incurred to develop or implement a comprehensive nutrient management plan. - g.
-Mobile agitation, pumping, and related equipment. - h.
+Mobile agitation, pumping, and related equipment. - g.
 Composter.
 Cost-share is authorized under N317 Composting Facility.

-- 1. Assistance is limited to 75% of the county average cost, not to exceed 75% of the state average cost or as directed by the Commission. - 2.
-Not to exceed a lifetime maximum of \$50,000 per cooperator.
+- 1. Assistance is not to exceed 75% of the state average cost or as directed by the Commission. - 2.
+Not to exceed a lifetime maximum of \$100,000 per cooperator.